 April 17, 2019

 Ralph Hills is a Know AML Ambassador.
-He supports the program from a patient perspective, makes speeches and videos hoping his story might provide some inspiration for AML patients worldwide.
-Ralph and his family live in in Connecticut, USA and he was diagnosed with AML in December 2014.
+He supports the program from a patient perspective, makes speeches and videos hoping his story might provide some inspiration for acute myeloid leukemia patients worldwide.
+Ralph and his family live in in Connecticut, USA and he was diagnosed with acute myeloid leukemia in December 2014.
 This is his story.
 It is not meant to provide any professional or medical guidance.

 Although I am now 75 years old, I recently celebrated my 4th birthday.
 We have started counting again since I am living what I consider bonus days.